lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

 A Storage Class is fundamental to informing Butler how to deal with specific Python types.
 Each `DatasetType` is associated with a `StorageClass`.
-This storage class declares the Python type, any components it may have (derived or read-write), and an assembler that can be used to process read parameters.
+This storage class declares the Python type, any components it may have (derived or read-write), and a delegate that can be used to process read parameters and do assembly.

 Composites
 ^^^^^^^^^^